dovecot/documentation/docs/core/plugins/push_notification.md

 ### OX (Open-Xchange) driver [`ox`]

-The OX backend supports sending notifications on MessageNew events (i.e. mail deliveries, not IMAP APPENDs).
+The OX driver supports sending notifications on MessageNew events (i.e. mail deliveries, not IMAP APPENDs).

 This driver was designed for use with